An H3 grid of Starbucks locations and simple cannibalization analysis

 agg_total, containing the total number of locations that fall within each cell.
 Finally, we can visualize the result.

 Note: this visualization is made using Builder, where you can easily import your BigQuery data using our connector, but you can also create a quick visualization using BigQuery Geo Viz.

 Using finer resolution H3 for simple cannibalization analysis

 Next, we will analyze in finer detail the grid cell that we have identified contains the highest concentration of Starbucks locations, with ID

-We can clearly identify that there are two H3 cells with the highest concentration of Starbucks locations, and therefore at risk of suffering cannibalisation.
+We can clearly identify that there are two H3 cells with the highest concentration of Starbucks locations, and therefore at risk of suffering cannibalization.
 These are cells with IDs

-617711491559718911 respectively.
-Finally, to complete our analysis, we can calculate how many locations are within one cell distance of the last cell:
+8928d542c87ffff respectively.
+Finally, to complete our analysis, we can calculate how many locations are within one cell distance of this first cell: